-- Mathematically elegant - Questionable from software engineering perspective.
+- Mathematically elegant - Disadvantageous from software engineering perspective.
 Why?
-Functions are opaque.
-Their internal form cannot be examined.
+Functions are opaque Their internal form generically cannot be examined.
 (Why?)
 Closures as structures, in contrast, are open to inspection. - Not literally possible in languages like Java 5+ that support inner classes rather than closures.
-But there is a Java 5+ equivalent: return a class implementing an interface Lambda<V,V>, the strategy/command design pattern.
-The Java formulation has essentially the same advantages and disadvantages as the Scheme formulation.
-Note: Comp 310 relies on libraries with interfaces Ilambda<In,Out>.
+But there is a Java 5+ equivalent: return a class implementing an interface Lambda<V,V> with an explicit apply method, leveraging the strategy/command design pattern.
+The addition of "lambda-expressions" to Java 8, provides functional notation for this idiom.
+This hack can be used even in assembly/machine language, but it is so messy that it is impractical. - The Java formulation has essentially the same advantages and disadvantages as the Scheme formulation.
+Note: Comp 310 formerly relied on a course library with interfaces Ilambda<In,Out>.
 In Java 8+, closures can be used in source code but they are implemented as anonymous inner classes!

-Meta-interpreter with Environments as Functions
+CBV Meta-interpreter with Environments as Functions